-- Access bearer: The bearer is used as an estimator of the bandwidth available for incall share, hence only IS will be available on 2G bearers and VS will be available one-way on 3G and two-ways on Wi-Fi, HSPA and higher. - Service provisioning status: A service provider shall be able to control the IS and VS services provisioning30.
+- Access bearer: The bearer is used as an estimator of the bandwidth available for incall share: - IS shall be available on any data bearer, - VS shall be available only 1-way on 3G and 2-ways only on Wi-Fi, HSPA and higher (NOTE: VS shall not be available when either party is on 2G or EDGE), - In addition, a device connected on 3G shall make VS available only for receiving and NOT for sending.
+Sending VS shall only be made available in case Wi-Fi, HSPA or higher bearer connectivity is given. - Service provisioning status: A service provider shall be able to control the IS and VS services provisioning19.